chhaylatte/StraitJacket/README.md

 // activating restraint1 also activates restraint1A and restraint1B
 ```
 ### It can use any NSLayoutConstraint
+Any constraint that is referenced can be added to a Restraint.
 ```swift
 let aConstraint: NSLayoutConstraint = // some constraint aRestraint.addConstraints([aConstraint])